 Father Mark Hamlet was ordained to the Priesthood in May 2010.
 Previously he was a permanent deacon for the Diocese of Austin, Texas and served St. John Neumann parish in Austin from 1995 to 2004.
 He transferred to Giddings in 2004 to serve St. Margaret’s Parish.
 Mark and his wife, Cynthia, met at the University of Dallas where they were students.
 They both converted to Catholicism as young adults.
 As students they a shared a love for mission work in Mexico.
 He earned his BA and MBA at UD.

-Father Mark has experienced ministry as a way to help “make ‘Church’ happen”, to build up the Body of Christ in community.
+Father Mark has experienced ministry as a way to “make ‘Church’ happen”, to build up the Body of Christ in community.
 He loves parish ministry, especially adult spiritual enrichment programs, Boy Scouts and Girl Scouts for Hispanic children, promoting Catholic school education, Bible study, “Christ Renews His Parish” (“CRHP”), marriage and family ministry, Hispanic ministry and helping recruit new deacons.
-He has been active in ecumenical and inter-religious ministry, including work with the local Muslim community.
+He was earlier active in ecumenical and inter-religious ministry, including work with the local Muslim community.

 Cynthia passed away early in 2007, after losing her struggle with cancer.
 In the Fall of 2008, Deacon Mark was accepted as a seminarian for the Diocese of Austin.
 After ordination to the priesthood, he was assigned to St. John the Evangelist Parish in San Marcos.
 In July 2012 he was assigned as Pastor at Sacred Heart Catholic Church in Austin.
 He served on the Board of Directors for Catholic Charities, and the Diocesan School Advisory Board.